Excursions and discovery

 A nice excursion on foot (1h00 by the beach or by the inland route – some springs of fresh water in a tropical landscape), by kayak (polyethylene canoes, 2.78 m long), sailing boat, or motor boat.

-The inlet deepens in a mangrove where “botry” are sailing down to the « port au sel » to load salt sacks from the saltworks.
+The inlet deepens in a mangrove where “botry” are sailing down to the « Port au sel » to load salt sacks from the salt fields.

-At the bay entrance, quiet and deep water allows beautiful observations of seabed (snorkeling kits available at the hotel), trolling or angling fishing with nice catches possible (fishing equipment not provided, but Tsiko tsara is equipped with fishing rods rack).
+At the bay entrance, quiet and deep water allows nice swimming, beautiful observations of seabed (snorkeling kits available at the hotel), trolling or angling fishing with nice catches possible (fishing equipment not provided).

-In front , a little Vezo village has developed eco – tourism animations, to present their local way of life, culture of red seeweeds, fabrication of fishing nets , beauty masks .
+On the opposite side of the bay, a little Vezo village has developed eco–tourism animations, to present their local way of life, culture of red seeweeds, fabrication of fishing nets, beauty masks.

 FURTHER West, a strip of coral islands.

-The closest island is a 1h30 cruise away with the Tsiko tsara or with traditional pirogue : turquoise sea, white shining sand, dark blue sky.
+The closest island is a 1:00 cruise away with traditional pirogue : turquoise sea, white shining sand, dark blue sky.
 You may meet, in this recently created marine national park, the last nomad people who are fishing and drying their catches.
-Coral banks host a very varied fauna, to observe by snorkeling or scuba diving.
+Coral banks host a very varied fauna, to observe by snorkeling.

-Sea excursions offer as well, depending on chance and appropriate season, the opportunity to observe dolphins and whales.
-For fishermen, the waters are very good.
+Sea excursions offer as well, depending on chance and appropriate season (July to October), the opportunity to observe dolphins and whales.
+For fishermen, the waters on the way are full of fish (trevally, kingfish, grouper, parrot fish, ignobilis…).

 FURTHER South – Belo’s mangrove or Antanimanimbo Bay